jozsefszalma/frustration-powered-unison-docker/README.md

-# Frustration-Powered Unison Sync Containers
+# Frustration-powered Unison Container Kit
+To keep heterogeneous NAS systems in sync.

 ## Introduction
 This repo was born out of the need